strangerstudios/import-users-from-csv/readme.txt

 * Sends new user notification (if the option is selected)
 * Shows password nag on user login (if the option is selected)

-For feature request and bug reports, [please use the forums](http://wordpress.org/tags/import-users-from-csv?forum_id=10#postform).
+For feature request and bug reports, [please use the issues section on GitHub](https://github.com/eighty20results/import-members-from-csv/issues).
-Code contributions are welcome [on Github](https://github.com/sorich87/Import-Users-from-CSV).
+Code contributions are welcome [on Github](https://github.com/eighty20results/import-members-from-csv).

 == Installation ==